EllyPirelly/products-and-cart-app/README.md

 Demo of a website that contains products you can add and delete off a cart.</br>
 Products come in via `.json`, not via `fetch`.</br>
-A code-along to freecodecamp's free YouTube video [Vue.js Course for Beginners [2021 Tutorial]](https://www.youtube.com/watch?v=FXpIoQ_rT_c)</br>
+A code-along to freecodecamp's free course, see YouTube video [Vue.js Course for Beginners [2021 Tutorial]](https://www.youtube.com/watch?v=FXpIoQ_rT_c)</br>

-- up to 1:14, it's working on basic code of the project in single html files
+- up to 1:14:31, it's working on basic code of the project in single html files; Vue comes in via CDN, see `<script src="https://unpkg.com/vue@next"></script>` tag, also see here https://v3.vuejs.org/guide/installation.html#release-notes
-- from 1:14 to 2:15, it's about having the code in a more modular environment, but still without Vue
+- from 1:14:31 to 2:15, it's about having the application code in a more modular environment; Vue comes in via CDN, see `<script src="https://unpkg.com/vue@next"></script>` tag
-- from 2:26 on, it's introducing Vue cli and making the project more dynamic
+- from 2:26 on, it's introducing Vue CLI and making the project more dynamic

 ### Visuals
 ![home01](./screenshots/home01.png)